 20. Hike Up Monserrate Mountain

 This mountain dominates the center of the big city of Bogotá.
-There’s a 17th century church at the top of the mountain (which is at an elevation of 3,152m), plus some shops and cafes.
-This is considered a holy spot, and was even in pre-Columbian times.
-To get to the top, you can hike, take the funicular, or hop on the aerial tram.
+There’s a 17th-century church at the top of the mountain (which is at an elevation of 3,152m), plus some shops and cafes.
+This is considered a holy spot and was even in pre-Columbian times.
+To get to the top, you can hike, ride a horse, take the funicular, hop on the aerial tram, or join a tour (which includes food as well).

 21. Eat Buñuelos